wp-plugins/kb-advanced-rss-widget/README.txt

 = Some of the available fields are arrays! =

 No problem.
 Check out the "Other Notes" tab.

+= The feed shows up as gobbledygook! =

+Try checking the "convert to UTF-8" option.
+(Thanks to [Christoph Juergens](http://www.cjuergens.de/).)

 = I have a question that isn't addressed here. =